Mix Your Own Cement

 Now the quantities above is how the best and strongest cement can be achieved, with a minimum of Portland cement used, as these are the quantities that would very likely be written in the specifications, if you have any specification written, and perhaps the ready mix people would use those amounts and have a perfect concrete, because the concrete mixer will mix it well and as dry as possible, just look at one of the photos that we have in this article to see what I mean.
 But by experience on building sites usually we would be using a bit more river sand and a bit less gravel, as this makes it easier to work with overall.

 But let me explain, the strongest cement is achieved by using the least amount of sand and water; however this sometimes becomes hard for the tradesman on site to use properly, since it is harder for him to compact it to the stage where there are no air bubble in it, unless he uses a vibrator, therefore the extra strength in the concrete could easily be lost and also to finish the top layer smooth becomes harder, because the concrete does not flow easily in place and there is not enough fine stuff at the top to finish it.

-Now let us go back to mix our concrete:
+Now that we have explained that, let us go back to mix our concrete: